 1. Get yourself your favourite munchies and drink.

 2. Open the book.

 3. Start reading the words written there till you reach some punctuation mark.

-6. Go on read the next sentence.
+6. Go on, read the following sentence.

 8. Replace the voices/ characters for different characters in the book.
-Don’t read all sentences in same voice.
+Don’t read all sentences in the same voice.
 (No, never).